grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series-improved/index.md

 ## Axis options

+{{% admonition type="note" %}}
+_Formatting notes_
-**_Note: Headings for options to H3 level to ensure scannability._**

-**_Note: x- and y-axis should always be lower case and hyphenated unless quoting in the UI.
-In the UI, we should use X- and Y-axis spelling with "axis" in lower-case._**
+Headings for options to H3 level to ensure scannability. x- and y-axis should always be lower case and hyphenated unless quoting in the UI.
+In the UI, we should use X- and Y-axis spelling with "axis" in lower-case.
+{{% /admonition %}}

 Options under the axis category change how the x- and y-axes are rendered.
 Some options do not take effect until you click outside of the field option box you are editing.
 You can also or press `Enter`.